postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 ## Approving requests for access

-Your team members can request access from you in the following cases:

-1. If your team members have the link to a personal collection, API, or monitor, they won't be able to view it, but they will be able to see the name and request access to it.

-2. If you have the Editor role on a collection, API, or monitor that is shared, a team member who has the Viewer role will be able to request an additional role from you.
+If you have the editor role for a Postman element such as a collection, API, environment, mock server, or monitor, you may receive a request to give a teammate access to the element.

-> The Viewer role is available depending on your [Postman plan](https://www.postman.com/pricing).

-You will receive an email detailing the request for access.
+If a teammate requests editor role access, you will receive an email that details the request.

 ![Request Detail Email](https://assets.postman.com/postman-docs/request-detail-email-v8.jpg)

-Click **Approve Request** if you want to grant access to the collection, API, or monitor.
-If you do not wish to give access, you can ignore the request.
-A request for access will expire in 15 days.
+Select **Approve Request** if you want to give your teammate editor role access to the collection, API, or monitor.
+If you do not want to give editor access, you can ignore the request.
+The request will expire after 15 days.

-To learn more about how you can collaborate with your team in Postman, see [Working with your team](/docs/collaborating-in-postman/collaboration-intro/).